-The Computing Department area has a Learning, Teaching and Assessment implementation plan as part of wider Institute and University developments.
+The Computing subject area has a Learning, Teaching and Assessment implementation plan as part of wider Institute and University developments.
 This seeks to assist the student to become an independent learner whilst still supporting the students in their transition to higher education.
 The curriculum is designed to encourage an appreciation for learning.
 Learning is enriched by appropriate underpinning, current research, industrial applications and the development of transferable skills

-The Department has the broad aim in its postgraduate teaching to focus on depth of study, and critical awareness and evaluation, in selected areas of current research and advanced scholarship within the academic discipline of Computer Science; while at the same time ensuring a more general all round ability.
-In addressing these aims, the postgraduate MSc programme in Computer Networking includes material on the theory, design and implementation of large computer networks while at the same time focusing on particular specialist areas of research within the academic discipline of Computer Science.
+Postgraduate teaching focuses on depth of study, and critical awareness and evaluation, in selected areas of current research and advanced scholarship within the academic discipline of Computer Science; while at the same time ensuring a more general all round ability.
+In addressing these aims, the postgraduate MSc programme in Computer Science includes material on the theory, design and implementation of large computer systems while at the same time focusing on particular specialist areas of research within the academic discipline of Computer Science.

-There are a number of specialist computer labs, including a Cisco networking laboratory which teaching is based around.
+There are a number of specialist computer labs on the Wrexham campus, including B117, B119 (programming laboratories) and B121 laboratory (a Cisco Science laboratory) which teaching is based around.
 These specialist labs offers access to a range of software that is utilised within the modules defined in the programme.
+Students normally undertake pre-prepared tutorials and work in pairs on this equipment.
+An additional laboratory is available to enable students studying for the dissertation part of the course to have access to equipment over extended periods.

-The pace of delivery and range of syllabus content to be covered at PgCert / PgDip stage requires a combination of teaching and learning strategies to be adopted in most areas of study.
+The pace of delivery and range of syllabus content to be covered at the taught stage requires a combination of teaching and learning strategies to be adopted in most areas of study.
 Modules are in general divided into 2 types, technical and more general.
-Technical modules cover the specialised area of Computer networking while the more general modules cover other areas of Computer Science and research.
+Technical modules cover the specialised area of Computer Science while the more general modules cover other areas of professional development and research.